Correspondents

 - Brit.
 Travel Writing

-- Biography: Mary Beauvoir was born on 26th May 1753, only daughter of the MP Fane William Sharpe.
+- Biography: Mary Beauvoir was born on 26 May 1753, only daughter of the MP Fane William Sharpe.
 In 1782, Mary married Dr Osmund Beauvoir; after his death in 1789, she later remarried to Dr Andrew Douglas in 1791.
 She had a close relationship with the author Elizabeth Carter, moving in her bluestocking literary circles, and the two women would often travel together.
 Mary’s second husband, Dr Andrew Douglas, was a brother-in-law of Elizabeth Carter and her physician too.
 In 1792, the Douglases took a trip to Switzerland and Italy for medicine that would help a health complaint that Mary suffered from, and on their way back they travelled through revolutionary France, documenting their experiences in ‘Notes of a Journey’.
 Mary died on 20th February 1807.
 Mary Sharpe and Mary Hamilton were acquaintances from their youth.
 They wrote to each other about literature, and Sharpe would often invite Hamilton to the theatre.
 Hamilton confided her unhappiness at Court to Sharpe, and Sharpe wrote at length about her ties with Elizabeth Carter.
-Around 1789, the two had a disagreement, and the friendship was ended.
+In February 1783 the two had a disagreement and didn't speak subsequently.
+Letters in 1789 mention the disagreement and the ending of their relationship.

 - Project ID: MSB